Saturday, May 25, 2013

 Saturday, September 29, 2012

 Life sort of when back to normal after placement.
-Our family took a vacation to Florida for Christmas, just 10 days after Chelsea gave birth.
+Our family took a vacation to Florida for Christmas, just 10 days after CJ gave birth.
 I had had it planned since before I knew about the pregnancy, and I was determined to still take our family and go.
 Even more so, now that we all needed time to heal.
-I thought it would take Chelsea's mind off things, too.
+I thought it would take CJ's mind off things, too.
 I was worried she wasn't going to be up to it physically, but she ended up doing fine.

 We spent the next day with them, then we had to fly out.
 It was a pretty short visit, but it was well worth it.